-(d) take part in one or more cultural events or festivals on the list of permit free festivals in Appendix 5 (where payment is permitted).
+(d) take part in one or more cultural events or festivals on the list of permit free festivals in Appendix Visitor: Permit Free Festival List.

-18 Film crew (actor, producer, director or technician) employed by an overseas company may visit the UK to take part in a location shoot for a film or programme that is produced and financed overseas.
+PA.14.3.
+Film crew (actor, producer, director or technician) employed by an overseas company may visit the UK to take part in a location shoot for a film or programme or other media content that is produced and financed overseas.

 Non-visa nationals are able to enter the UK as ‘Standard’ visitors, using the ‘e-gates’.
 However, they should be able to provide evidence of their engagements in the UK, and of their own circumstances if requested.
 ‘Standard’ visitors are usually permitted entry into the UK for six months.

 A ‘Standard’ visitor who is a ‘visa national’ (and therefore must apply for entry clearance before coming to the UK) will need to provide evidence of their engagements and of their personal circumstances.
 Such visitors may only be granted enough leave to attend the engagement before returning to their home country.

 Permitted Paid Engagements

 The requirements for creatives entering as visitors to undertake paid engagements (Permitted Paid Engagements/’PPE’s) are as follows (from the Immigration Rules):-

 V13.1.
 An applicant as a permitted paid engagements visitor must be aged 18 or over on the date of application.

 V 13.2.
 The applicant must intend to do one (or more) of the permitted paid engagements set out in V 13.3. which must be:

 (a) arranged before the applicant travels to the UK; and